-Michael Bryant is a citizen journalist, writer and researcher who has worked with various anti-war groups, environmental organisations and anti-globalist organisations on many issues ranging from US imperialism, domestic corporate crimes and the globalisation of agriculture.
+Michael Bryant is a citizen journalist, writer and researcher who has worked with various anti-war groups, environmental organisations and anti-globalist organisations on many issues ranging from US imperialism, domestic corporate crimes and the ‘globalisation of agriculture’.

-Our conversation is based on a piece he penned, published on the third anniversary of the World Health Organisation’s declaration of Covid-19 as a pandemic, in which he provides a detailed examination of how Italy became the epicentre for the creation and spread of the Covid narrative.
+Our conversation is based on a piece he penned, published on the third anniversary of the World Health Organisation’s declaration of the Covid™ pandemic, in which he provides a detailed breakdown of how Italy became the epicentre for the creation and spread of the fear campaign.

-Reports from Bergamo, a city in the Lombardy region, spoke of coffins stacked high, relentless growth in Covid-related deaths, and the need for military assistance to handle the increasing number of dead bodies.
+Reports from Bergamo, a city in the Lombardy region, spoke of coffins stacked high, relentless growth in ‘COVID-19 deaths’, and the need for military assistance to handle the increasing number of dead bodies.

-In response to the crisis, Italian Prime Minister Giuseppe Conte issued a series of government decrees, leading to Italy becoming the first country in the world to implement a national lockdown.
+Italian Prime Minister Giuseppe Conte issued a series of government decrees, leading to Italy becoming the first country in the world to implement a national lockdown.

 - Were the overcrowded conditions in Italian hospitals genuinely the result of a unique viral pathogen?